 The solution was the Chrysler double-reduction-gear starter with its classic Na rayre neeer neeer neeer sound (copyrighted by Jim Cavanaugh).
 So we have one more thing to add to the many lasting influences of the plucked chickens.

-There were numerous other improvements, including a new lighter aluminum steering box, and steering effort reduced by 20%.
+There were numerous other improvements, including a new lighter aluminum steering box, with steering effort reduced by 20%.
 In total, all these changes meant that weight was reduced by a whopping 400 lbs compared to the ’61s.
-This yielded numerous dynamic benefits, including consistently higher performance as well as improved fuel economy from every engine, as compared to its predecessors and the competition.
+This yielded numerous dynamic benefits, including consistently higher performance as well as improved fuel economy from every engine as compared to its predecessors and the competition.

-The B-Body was specifically designed so that even when powered by the base 145 hp 225 CID slant six would it perform quite satisfactorily; almost as well as its V8 competitors.
+The B-Body was specifically designed so that even with the base 145 hp 225 CID slant six it would perform quite satisfactorily; almost as well as its V8 competitors.
 And that its steering would be quite manageable without power steering.
 Ditto for its brakes.
-And of course, for all aspects of its handling, which was materially better in all metrics.
+And of course, for all aspects of its handling, which was materially better in all metrics as well as the competition.
 A six cylinder two-door weighed in at all of 2930 lbs (curb weight).

 This comparison with a few other select cars is telling.
 The ’62 Plymouth (and Dodge) are very close in many dimensions to the 1955 Chevrolet, a design I’ve often upheld as the ideal size and packaging for a sedan.
 Of course the ’62s are lower, but that’s almost totally due to their unibody structure eliminating unnecessary height due to the ’55 Chevy’s frame; the B-Bodies actually beat the ’55 Chevy on headroom.